ModelEarth/localsite/start/steps/github-push.md

 	Click on 'Personal access tokens' (classi) and then '[Generate new token](https://github.com/settings/tokens)'.

 **Store the Token in Colab**:
-	Save this token in the Colab notebook's Secrets section as `YOUR_COLAB_TOKEN_SECRET_NAME`.
+	Save this token in the Colab notebook's Secrets section as `YOUR_COLAB_TOKEN_SECRET_NAME` or `ModelEarth` in the StatesFilter Colab.
 Ensure that the notebook has access to this secret.

 ### Step 2: Install Git and Set Up User Information